diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 # ElasticSearch and Kibana

 We want to store our stats in a dedicated data store. **InfluxDB** would be a common choice, but we'll use **ElasticSearch**.
 ElasticSearch for **time-series data** you might wonder?
 Really?
-Turns out it's actually pretty good at handling time-series data based on [this articel](LINK MISSING!!!).
+Turns out it's actually pretty good at handling time-series data based on [this articel](https://www.elastic.co/blog/elasticsearch-as-a-time-series-data-store).

 ## Installing ElasticSearch

-Is fully covered in [the official docu](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) and also [here](https://www.elastic.co/guide/en/elasticsearch/guide/current/running-elasticsearch.html).
+This is fully covered in [the official docu](https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html) and also [here](https://www.elastic.co/guide/en/elasticsearch/guide/current/running-elasticsearch.html).

 Here an example setup for Fedora: